|

 Update the README.md in your project root directory

-# My Project
+# Project Name

-- A description of My Project
+- A description of Project Name

 - Makes a Content Delivery Network (CDN)-compatible static HTML distribution